 Epic Riding.
 This is available for the most serious riders, who will tackle the longest, toughest routes, with distances ranging from 90-130 km, and typically at a pace of around 25-35kph, depending upon terrain.

 Your trip will be full board and we also include a Pinarello Gan as part of our package.
 If you would like to upgrade to a Pinarello Dogma F10 or a Pinarello Nytro e-road bike, let us know and we can organise this for you.

 For La Dolce Vita, look no further than Lake Garda, arguably the most beautiful European lake.
 7% of all tourists to Italy head for the lake’s 90 miles of shoreline.
 Chocolate-box towns appear all round the lake whilst spectacular old church spires stand triumphantly above the buildings.

-The dramatic mountainsides flank the lake and make for spectacular views and even better cycling.
+The dramatic mountainsides flank the lake and make for spectacular views and even better cycling on your holidays in Lake Garda.
 Watersports are also a favourite and you will see windsurfers and kiteboarders catching the lake’s winds.
-Vineyards populate the north of the lake whilst the mild Mediterranean climate in the south if the lake sees an array of olive trees and lemon groves lining the hillsides.
+Vineyards populate the north of the lake whilst the mild Mediterranean climate in the south of the lake sees an array of olive trees and lemon groves lining the hillsides.